 The Hopi economy through these various purchases encourages great opportunities through innovation and entrepreneurships for further investments.
-The Hopi Office of Community Planning and Economic Development (OCPED) and the Hopi Tribe Economic Development Corporation (HTEDC) both have a goal to set the guidelines, policies and procedures for development of a new business or continued business on and off the reservation lands.
-These procedures incorporate the Department of Natural Resources (DNR) as far as those departments that carry-out the Hopi Tribal Ordinances that help protect as well as create the Tribe's land, water, mineral and other resources.
+The Hopi Tribe Economic Development Corporation (HTEDC) both has a responsibility to set the guidelines, policies and procedures for development of a new business or continue as a regulated entity on and off the reservation lands.
+These procedures incorporate the Department of Natural Resources (DNR) as far as those departments that carryout the Hopi Tribal Ordinances that help protect as well as create the Tribe's land, water, mineral and other resources.
 Each of these Hopi entities will create the foundation to create and build an economy, to support sustainable living.